wulfmatik/express-template-mock-server/README.md

 ## Security Considerations

-The Easy Mock Server is designed for development and testing environments.
+The Express Template Mock Server is designed for development and testing environments.
 For security:

 - **Do not use in production environments**
 - Set up appropriate CORS restrictions for your dev environment